umarfchy/MaxVpc/README.md

 # GCP demo: VPC peering & reverse proxy

-The repo shows how to establish VPC (Virtual Private ☁️) network-peering in Google Cloud Platform (GCP 🚀) and use the nginx as a reverse proxy to interact with the server in the established network.
+The repo shows how to establish VPC (Virtual Private ☁️) network-peering in Google Cloud Platform (GCP 🚀) and use the Nginx as a reverse proxy to interact with the server in the established network.
 In this demonstration, we'll use three VPCs that are located in three different geographical regions, each hosting a server (virtual machine) containing a single service.
-We'll connect the VPCs according to the following diagram (Figure 1)), establishing a communication between an api server and a database via a proxy service.
+We'll connect the VPCs according to the following diagram (Figure 1)), establishing communication between an API server and a database via a proxy service.

 <br/>
 <figure><img src="./assets/diagram-001.png" alt="diagram-001.png"/>